 2. Evacuate the immediate area if possible.
-DO NOT use the fire alarm at this point.

 3. Using the public address system, the code words "Teachers, please shut your doors."

 will be announced, notifying staff to keep students in their area until notified to do otherwise.
 The secretary will continue to produce the live location of the intruder.